 On the other hand, lifting weights may also help preserve the fat-free mass (like muscle mass), which can help you burn more calories even during rest.

-5. Foods high in protein and fiber can all help in managing weight.
+5. Diet failure statistics reveal that foods high in protein and fiber can all help in managing weight.

 Studies have shown that increasing protein intake can help with feeling full and decreasing appetite while reducing calorie intake.
 A high protein diet can also help preserve muscle mass.